 - Brown sugar- Use dark brown sugar because we need the extra molasses in this recipe.
 You can use light brown sugar if that is all you have.

 - Eggs- Pull these out 2 hours before baking.

 - Chocolate chips- For the best results, use a high quality chocolate chip brand.
-Use semi-sweet or dark chocolate chips.
-Using milk chocolate will make these cookies too sweet.
+Use semisweet chocolate chips or dark chocolate chips.
+Using milk chocolate chips will make these cookies too sweet.

 Step By Step Instructions